-We are in the process of rebranding our longer distance interurban services as 'Cymru Clipper'.
+We have completed rebranding our longer distance interurban services as 'Cymru Clipper'.
 The network is one of the biggest changes made by First Cymru in recent years.
-It will bring together, for the first time, all the interurban bus routes operated by First Cymru across South and West Wales, under one name, making them more visible and accessible to people wanting to travel.
+It brings together, for the first time, all the interurban bus routes operated by First Cymru across South and West Wales, under one name, making them more visible and accessible to people wanting to travel.

 As part of this, a fleet of 17 brand new 'Streetlite' vehicles has been introduced to routes linking Swansea, Neath, Port Talbot, Bridgend, Maesteg and Onllwyn.

-For those of you looking to get out and about more locally,a visit to the 'Baytrans' website is a must.
+For everyone needing to explore the area, a visit to the 'Baytrans' website is a must.
 It contains plenty of information about days out by bus in the Swansea Bay area.
 Visit www.baytrans.org.uk

 As ever, remember that you can keep up to date on developments at First Cymru by visiting this site again soon, or by following us on twitter or facebook.
 Information can also be obtained by calling Traveline Cymru on 0871 200 22 33 (Daily 08:00-20:00).